 Physicians could write a prescription for a lethal dose of barbiturates to an adult patient diagnosed with less than six months to live because of a terminal illness.

 "I have yet to meet a physician who can do that with any accuracy," said Rosanne Meade, leader of the Committee Against Physician Assist ed Suicide.
-The former teacher and union leader argues that terminally ill patients may not have been informed about pain-relieving (palliative) care and hospice services.

 She also contended that counseling is not required, adding that she believes 50 to 70 percent of patients with a terminal diagnosis become clinically depressed.